-2.1.2.
-For those large WFs where draining of water will damage the structure of WFs, water treatment contractors shall take the following steps to prepare for WF closure:
+2.1.3.
+For the above-mentioned types of WFs which do not require draining of water, maintenance contractors shall take the following steps to prepare for WF closure:

 - a.
-Switch off the pump. - b.
+Switch off all pumps - b.
 Brush all surfaces of WF to remove as much algae as possible - c.
 Remove all debris from WF - d.
 If sand filter is used, perform thorough backwash and rinse sand filtration system - e.
-Super-chlorinate the water by raising the free chlorine concentration to 10 mg/L for 24 hours to manage algae growth (Pool Water Treatment Advisory Group (PWTAG), UK)
+Super-chlorinate the water by raising the free chlorine concentration to 10 mg/L for 24 hours to manage algae growth (Pool Water Treatment Advisory Group (PWTAG), UK) - f.
+To minimise algae growth and prevent mosquito breeding, maintenance contractor may wish to prepare pre-packed chlorine tablets for premises owners/occupiers to dose intermittently and, if possible, turn on the dosing pump to ensure that the chlorine is properly distributed throughout the WF system.

-2.1.3 A maximum of 2 water treatment personnel are allowed to visit the site once every 2 weeks to conduct necessary water treatment and replenish the chemicals for both auto and manual dosing systems.
+2.1.4 A maximum of 2 maintenance personnel are allowed to visit the site once every 2 weeks to conduct necessary maintenance work (e.g. water treatment, scrubbing, vacuuming and cleaning of feature surfaces, clearing of strainers, cleaning/backwashing of filters, etc) and replenish the chemicals for both auto and manual dosing systems.